StanfordLegion/legion/README.md

 Legion provides a task-level visualization tool called Legion Spy.
 This captures the logical and physical dependence graphs.
-These may help, for example, as a sanity check to ensure the the correct sequence of tasks is being launched (and the tasks have the correct dependencies).
+These may help, for example, as a sanity check to ensure that the correct sequence of tasks is being launched (and the tasks have the correct dependencies).
 Legion Spy also has a self-checking mode which can validate the correctness of the runtime's logical and physical